junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

   • The first sign is often sharp or severe pain in the lower back, the side, or the lower belly, or in the base of the penis in men.

-  • Sometimes the urinary tube is blocked so the person has difficulty passing urine—or cannot pass any.
+  • Sometimes the urinary tube is blocked so the person has difficulty passing urine, or cannot pass any.
 Or drops of blood may come out when the person begins to urinate.

   • There may be a urinary infection at the same time.